Thirdhuman/python-challenge/AcademyOfPy/README.md

 4. Cabrera High School (Charter) seemed to perform the best on student metrics, while Rodriguez High School (District) performed the worst.

-5. Math seems to be the area where Schools seem to be falling behind the most.
+5. Math seems to be the area where district schools seem to be falling behind the most.

 '''
 ```